 The FIM looks at 18 discrete functions of daily life to rate the patient's severity of disability and level of independence.
 Each functional item is rated on a seven-point scale.
 Scores can range from 18 (totally dependent) to 126 (totally independent).
 Areas rated include the patient's ability to care for him or herself, sphincter control, mobility, communication and social cognition.
 An interdisciplinary team at admission and again at discharge performs assessments to measure attainment of a patient's specific goals.

-Cedars-Sinai Inpatient Rehabilitation unit is accredited by the Commission on Accreditation for Rehabilitation Facilities for the Comprehensive Integrated Inpatient Rehabilitation Program and the Stroke Specialty Program.
+Cedars-Sinai Inpatient Rehabilitation is accredited by the Commission on Accreditation for Rehabilitation Facilities (CARF) for the Comprehensive Integrated Inpatient Rehabilitation Program and the Stroke Specialty Program.

 Profile of Patients Receiving Medical Rehabilitation at Cedars-Sinai